stacksgov/critical-bounties/README.md

   - Closed issues are either completed projects or applications that were not approved
 - Review our RFPs and consider submitting a proposal

+## More Information

+For more information about the Critical Bounties program, other grant/bounty opportunities, and to see if there are currently any Critical Bounty RFPs accepting applications, please visit https://stacks.org/grants.

 We look forward to your contributions to the Stacks ecosystem!